CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/pick-issue-and-receipt-by-operation/master-data.md

 # Master Data

-In this section, you can check how to set Master Data for a Pick Issue and Receipt by Operation.
+Accurate Master Data setup is essential for efficient material management in manufacturing.
+This section outlines how to configure master data for Pick Issue and Receipt by Operation, ensuring smooth integration between Bill of Materials (BOM), Production Process, and Operation Binding.

 ## Bill of Materials

 - Define the Items, Coproducts, and Scrap within the bill of materials form as normal,
-- Note the Item Number and Description are "Grey."
-This indicates the items have been linked to an Operation.
+- The Item Number and Description appear in "Grey", indicating they have been linked to an operation.

 ![Bill of Materials](./media/master-data/bill-of-materials-2.webp)

 ## Production Process

 Define the Production Process as usual.
-You can reach this form by Main Menu (Production → Bill of Materials → Production Process) or by the context menu from the Bill of Materials form.
+You can reach this form by Main Menu (Production → Bill of Materials → Production Process).
+Alternatively, access it via the context menu in the Bill of Materials form.

 ![Production Process](./media/master-data/production-process-main.webp)

 ## Operation Binding

+The Operation Binding Form ensures that materials are linked correctly to their respective production steps:

-- Left side of the form represents Inputs, and the Right side of the form Outputs,
+- The left side represents Inputs, while the right side represents Outputs.
-- Select the Routing and the Operation,
+- Select the Routing and Operation to define the production flow.
-- Select the Items and link to the Operation,
+- Select the Items and link to Operation.
 - In this example, Active-Item-03 and Non-Active-04 are linked as an Input to the Prep operation.

     ![Operation Bind](./media/master-data/operation-bind.png)